Drone Solar Panel Inspection: Revolutionizing Renewable Energy Maintenance

 79 MW Solar Farm Inspection

-The most significant issue identified was 50 inverter faults, which accounted for over 4% of annual production loss.
+The most significant issue identified was 50 inverter faults, accounting for over 4% of annual production loss.
 Additionally, the inspection uncovered 8 offline strings, estimated to reduce production capacity by 84 kW.
 The inspection also revealed 64 module-level issues and 594 sub-module level anomalies, which collectively reduced the PV system's production by 95 kW from the site's full operating capacity.

 In total, the drone inspection identified 702 anomalies affecting 10,939 modules, with an estimated power loss of 3,434 kW (4.37% of capacity).
 This translated to an annual impact of 7,389,385 kWh and financial losses of $184,731 if left unresolved.
 The operations and maintenance team had been aware of inverter issues through internal monitoring signals, but the precise number and location were unclear until the drone inspection report was delivered.
 With this detailed information, the vendor was able to prioritize their onsite tasks and deploy the necessary technicians and resources to the affected areas of the PV system.